Open-Urantia/OpenUrantia-data/README.md

-# Urantia Papers JSON
+# OpenUrantia - Open-Source Urantia Papers Data

-Welcome to the "Urantia Papers JSON" repository, a hub for innovation and the development of diverse applications leveraging the rich and profound content of the Urantia Papers.
-This open-source collection, provided in a structured JSON format, is designed to facilitate the easy integration and accessibility of the Urantia Papers content for various projects, from academic research tools to spiritual study apps.
+Welcome to the "Open-Source Urantia Papers Data" repository, a hub for innovation and the development of diverse applications leveraging the rich and profound content of the Urantia Papers.
+This open-source collection provides both the Urantia Papers content in a structured JSON format and MP3 audio files for each paper.
+It is designed to facilitate the easy integration and accessibility of the Urantia Papers content for various projects, from academic research tools to spiritual study apps.
+Please use this data freely in your personal and commercial projects, and feel free to contribute to its enhancement and expansion.

-## Content Structure
+## JSON Content Structure

 The repository contains the Urantia Papers and their parts in JSON format, structured as follows: